sparc-camp/sparc-camp.github.io/content/faq.md

 If you do not meet these criteria but would still like to come, please e-mail us at contact@sparc-camp.org to discuss exceptions.
 International students are welcome.

+### What grade reports, test scores, or recommendation letters will I need to apply for SPARC?
+None!
+We create our own custom written application, which is followed by a short candidate interview if necessary.

 ### How much does the camp cost?
 In order to attract the best students possible, SPARC is completely free.
 In particular, boarding and food are provided.